Libban-Group/lbry-stats/README.md

 View different statistics about LBRY.
 More statistics to come.
-Currently only Blob Peers available at the moment.
+Currently only Blob Peers and SDK Nodes available at the moment.

 ## Prerequisites
 Requirements for running this